AirtestProject/Airtest/docs-release/_sources/README.md.txt

 home()
 uninstall("package_name_of_your_apk")
 ```
-Please refer to full [Airtest Python API reference](./all_module/airtest.core.api.html) for more detailed info.
+For more detailed info, please refer to full [Airtest Python API reference](./all_module/airtest.core.api.html) or take a look at [API code](./airtest/core/api.py)

 ## Running from command line interface